wirginiaromanowska/Notes_On_Things/Houdini_Shortcuts_and_UI.md

 - spacebar+2 top, hitting one more time - bottom view
 - spacebar+3 front and back
 - spacebar+4 left and right
+## 18. Handle in world/object space
+- right click on handle and find the options in the menu under Align Handle